Heat Exposure and Reactions

 - There are 3 main reactions to hot temperatures and heat waves.

 - Heatstroke or Sunstroke (Serious).
 Symptoms include hot, flushed skin with high fever over 105° F (40.5° C).
-A rectal temperature is more accurate than an oral temperature in these cases.
-50% of children with heatstroke do not sweat.
+More than 50% of children with heatstroke do not sweat.
 Heatstroke can cause confusion, coma or shock.
 Heatstroke is a life-threatening emergency.
 It has a high death rate if not treated promptly.

 - Heat Exhaustion.
 Symptoms include pale skin, profuse sweating and nausea.
 Dizziness, fainting, or weakness can also be signs.
 Can have a mild fever 100 - 102° F (37.8 - 39° C) for a short time.
 Most of the time, there is no fever.
 Most of these symptoms are caused by dehydration from sweating.
 A person can progress from heat exhaustion to heatstroke.
 So, all patients with severe symptoms (such as fainting) need to be seen now.
 Mild symptoms (such as dizziness) can be treated at home with fluids and rest.
 But, if these don't resolve with treatment, these children also need to be seen.